Siarl/sd-project-2020-VU/docs/assignment2.md

 listed above.
 The appropriate getters and setters for each of the attributes are used. \
 Above, we have written that the class can be thought of as a "parser" of sorts for the commands.
 The class that actually handles these commands is the interface **Interactable**.
-The classes **Player**, **Items** and **Actions** are all realizations of **Interactable**, as they use in some way the functions within the interface to handle to different commands that apply to the player, items in the game, and actions that a player can take in a scene.
+The classes **Player**, **Items** and **Actions** are all realizations of **Interactable**, as they use in some way the functions within the interface to handle to different commands that apply to the player, items in the game, and actions that a player can take in a scene. \
+The **Interactable** inteface defines two methods, which deal with command handling within the game.
+It contains a callback interface within itself which deals with outgoing messages in the CLI during gameplay.
+The *listCommands(Game)* lists the possible commands that can be written by the player at a particular game state.

 Maximum number of words for this section: 2500

-Word Count: 430
+Word Count: 478

 ## Object diagrams
 Author(s): Koen van den Burg